rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection---PSO/README.md

-# Metaheuritic Optimizer for Feature Selection - PSO
+# Metaheuristic Optimizer for Feature Selection - PSO

 The optimistic feature selection methodology which is used for feature selection process along with the performance, based  on the real time applications